What is a Timing Pulley?

 At Torque Transmission, we understand the importance of precise and reliable power transmission in your systems.
 All our product’s profiles, widths, and pitch diameters align with MPTA and ARPM Standards.

 Together, we can identify your timing pulley needs and then create tailored solutions to meet them.
+For easier product selection, you can also watch our video tutorial on how to use the timing pulley selector tool.

 Contact Us to Learn More